19hours/sg-statutes/Acts/Residential Property Act.md

 (6) If any Singapore entity becomes a converted entity in contravention of subsection (5) —

-(a) the converted entity shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 ;
+(a) the converted entity shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000;

+[35/2010 wef 17/01/2011]

-(b) any person who, by virtue of section 36(3), is guilty of that offence shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both; and
+(b) any person who, by virtue of section 36(3), is guilty of that offence shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 3 years or to both; and

+[35/2010 wef 17/01/2011]

 (c) the converted entity shall, within a period of one year from the date on which it became a converted entity, transfer to any citizen or approved purchaser all its estate or interest in every residential property that is not non-restricted residential property owned by it.